ptembra/.dotfiles/README.md

 # My dotfiles!
-Welcome to my configuration of *most* of my workspace!
+This is my personal configuration for *most* of my workspace.
-The code is a bit messy, and a lot of stuff is unimplemented, but it works on my machine, so 🤷‍♂️.
+The code is a bit messy, and a lot of features are unimplemented.

-As of `May 2025`, I am using an M3 MacBook Air with Kitty as my primary terminal.
+As of `Jun 2025`, I am using an M3 MacBook Air with Kitty as my primary terminal.